jon-be180/nik-salon/README.md

 ## Tasks for Marelin

 - ask marelin for a history of the company, just bulletpoints is enough to start then ai generate content for the about page
-- buy the domain name
+- decide on what booking platform to use, if any
 - give me access to the google account for creating the business listing
-- give me access to the google account for managing analytics and search console
+- give me access to the google account for managing analytics and search console - im doing that now...
-- make the into video, if i decide to make one
-- decide if she wants email and who it should forward to, remember you cannot reply using my system of free email
+- she needs to approve the hola@niksalon.com.gt email i made for her

 # Phase 2:

+put back in the privacy footer link - { "label": "Privacy", "url": "/privacy" }
 get word count of competing companies and articles using use short paragraphs for content so its easy to read ensure articles have a lot of images in them, esp after h1/h2